The App Class#

 Enabling this option will cause the framework to misinterpret any JSON values that include literal (non-percent-encoded) commas.
 If the query string may include JSON, you can use JSON array syntax in lieu of CSV as a workaround.

-The default media-type used to deserialize a request body, when the Content-Type header is missing or ambiguous.
 This value is normally set to the media type provided to the falcon.App or falcon.asgi.App initializer; however, if created independently, this will default to falcon.DEFAULT_MEDIA_TYPE.

-A dict-like object for configuring the media-types to handle.
 By default, handlers are provided for the application/json, application/x-www-form-urlencoded and multipart/form-data media types.

-class falcon.ResponseOptions[source]
+class falcon.ResponseOptions[source]#

 Defines a set of configurable response options.